aaron-em/long-s-mode.el/README.md

 3. ſhort s is uſed before the letter 'f' (e.g. ſatisfaction, misfortune, transfuſe)

+4. ſhort s is uſed after the letter 'f' (e.g. offset, beefsteak), although not if the word is hyphenated (e.g. off-ſet, beef-ſteak)

-4. Compound words, with the firſt element ending in double s, and thecond element beginning with s, are normally and correctly written with a dividing hyphen (e.g. Croſs-ſtitch), but very occaſionally may be written as a ſingle word, in which caſe the middle letter 's' is written ſhort (e.g. croſsſtitch).
+5. Compound words, with the firſt element ending in double s, and thecond element beginning with s, are normally and correctly written with a dividing hyphen (e.g. Croſs-ſtitch), but very occaſionally may be written as a ſingle word, in which caſe the middle letter 's' is written ſhort (e.g. croſsſtitch).

-5. Long s is uſed initially and medially except in caſes deſcribed above (e.g. ſong, uſe, preſs, ſubſtitute).
+6. Long s is uſed initially and medially except in caſes deſcribed above (e.g. ſong, uſe, preſs, ſubſtitute).

 Theſe rules are derived from \"The Rules for Long S\", by Andrew